DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 Knight Texturing.md

 ### Twilight (Dark) Knight
 - This enemy uses a dark-themed sword
-- The enemy's texture should incorporate deep purple (and mayblack) accents to reflect its dark element
+- The enemy's texture should incorporate deep purple accents to reflect its dark element
+- Note: avoid having pure black in the texture, as it can make details hard to see and overall harm the visibility of the enemies within the level.
+If you choose to do a dark color, maybe opt for a dark purple or dark gray instead

+### Tempest (Wind & Lightning) Knight
+- This enemy uses a wind & lightning themed hammer
+- The enemy's texture should incorporate yellow accents and a greyer